wp-plugins/wp-championship/readme.txt

 Plugin Name: wp-championship
 Plugin URI: http://www.tuxlog.de
 Description:  wp-championship is a plugin for wordpress letting you play a guessing game of a tournament e.g. soccer
-Version: 1.3b
+Version: 1.4
 Author: Hans Matzen <webmaster at tuxlog dot de>
 Author URI: http://www.tuxlog.de
 */

-/*  Copyright 2007,2008  Hans Matzen  (email : webmaster at tuxlog.de)
+/*  Copyright 2007-2009  Hans Matzen  (email : webmaster at tuxlog dot de)

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by